smilesun/smilesun.github.io/_pages/about.md

 I am also an open source software developer (R, python, cpp, java) for machine learning and reinforcement learning [see my github](https://github.com/smilesun), and a continuous reviewer for AI conferences like ICML, ICLR, NeuroIPS.

 For system, optimization and control theory, I am trained in
-  - formal method
-  - nonlinear control
+  - formal method, nonlinear control
-  - nonlinear contraint optimization
+  - nonlinear contraint optimization, LMI
   - networked optimization and control
   - model predictive control.
   - power system optimization and control
-  - LMI
   - infinite dimensional control
   - robotics